openaps/docs/docs/docs/Troubleshooting/Flashing-and-updating-Jubilinux.md

 Go to the u-boot console.
 This is what you get after hitting enter a few times as the Edison boots while connected to serial e.g. "Press any key to load app", or something to that effect.

-With a terminal emulator (Putty or Mac OS Terminal) connected to the edison serial port, hit return immediately after startup.
+With a terminal emulator (Putty or Mac OS Terminal) connected to the Edison serial port, hit return immediately after startup.
 Once in the u-boot console,  use the command:

 Warning: this will zapp any previous Jubilinux install, including your old OpenAPS install, and any files or config on your old Edison OS, ready to reflash your Edison.
 Be sure you don't need anything off your rig first.